 Is Zapier worth it for small businesses?

 It depends on your priorities.
 Zapier is the easiest to use and the fastest to set up -- saving onboarding time.
 But: the cost per automation is significantly higher than alternatives like Make.com.
 For small businesses with limited budgets, we recommend evaluating Make.com (starting at $9/month for 10,000 operations).
 See our Make.com vs Zapier cost comparison for the direct comparison.
-If simplicity matters more than cost and you stay under 750 tasks, the Zapier Starter plan is a solid choice.
+If simplicity matters more than cost and you stay under 750 tasks, Zapier's entry Professional tier is a solid choice.

 Can I change my Zapier plan at any time?